Crawford Company Has A Proud History

 Crawford buys area's largest laser-cutting center and forms new Laser Division.
 Crawford adds a subsidiary, DSP Monoxivent; entering the "source capture solution" market at a national level.
 Company breaks ground on a new 21,000-square foot addition.
 Crawford Residential begins association with Lennox Home Comfort Systems.
 Ian Frink begins employment at company.

 Company completes largest addition in history, total square-footage grows to 47,000-square feet.
-Sales top $10-million for the first time.

-Crawford reaches all-time employment high of 80.
 Crawford ranks 3rd in nation for safety by SMACNA.

 Larry Anderson, CFO, assumes management role at company.
 Crawford launches current logo and continues building marketing base for residential division.

 Crawford/Monoxivent introduce fiberglass reinforced plastics division.
 Crawford's three lasers are re-built and cutting capacity increases.